Review Lily Bulb Forms and Sizes Below

 Lily Bulb Benefits & Information

 Lily Bulb is a traditional Chinese medicinal herb the is used to clear heat, calm the spirit, nourish the yin, and moisten the lungs.
-Traditionally havested in the fall, Lily Bulb are usually white or slightly yellow.
+Traditionally harvested in the fall, Lily Bulb are usually white or slightly yellow.
 Lily Bulb benefits the respiratory system, supports cardiovascular health, temporarily relieves sore throat pain, eases cough, promotes restful sleep supports healthy bowel function.
 Lily Bulb is a popular food source that is commonly used in soups.
 They can be baked, boiled, steamed, fried with honey or sun dried.

 Lily Bulb Properties: Sweet, slightly bitter, slightly cold